core-wg/corrclar/draft-bormann-core-corr-clar.md

 Established security contexts and established return addresses can become obsolete.
 For example, this happens when a DTLS session is resumed via CIDs, when the client's IP address changes, or when the replay window of an OSCORE context is lost and recovered through the mechanism of [Appendix B.1.2 of RFC8613].
-In those situations, a server still needs to maintain its security and and amplification mitigation properties, which are generally independent topics but can be addressed using the same tools.
+In those situations, a server still needs to maintain its security and amplification mitigation properties, which are generally independent concerns but can be addressed using the same tools.

 A safe option is always to reject the initial request and request confirmation.
 The RECOMMENDED way to do that is using CoAP's mechanism of sending a 4.01 (Unauthorized) response with an Echo option (where a subsequent request with the same Echo value proves to the server that the destination was reachable);
 clients SHOULD act to the Echo option as specified in {{?RFC9175}}.
-Tools specific to a security mechanism such as RRC ({{?I-D.ietf-tls-dtls-rrc}} may be used instead, but their use may depend on successful negotiation.
+Tools specific to a security protocol, such as RRC ({{?I-D.ietf-tls-dtls-rrc}}) in case of DTLS, may be used.
+However, their use may depend on successful negotiation.

 ### Amplification mitigation and return routability